Wednesday 3 May, 6:00-7:00pm

 Register for the webinar here.

-The webinar will be livestreamed via Facebook and the recording will remain available to watch afterwards, but to be able to participate in the webinar, you would need to register and watch via Zoom.
+The webinar will be livestreamed via Facebook and the recording will remain available to watch afterwards.
+To be able to participate in the webinar, however (for example, by asking questions), you would need to register in advance and join on Zoom.

 Dr Satveer Mahil